-Gembrook Park incorporates some of the area once owned by the Acclimatisation Society and so it is home to exotic species of trees and plants as well as eucalyptus trees, ferns, koalas and wombats.
-The park is only 350 metres (0.2 miles) from the Puffing Billy railway station.
+Gembrook Park is one of the smaller but most interesting of the Dandenong parks.
+It incorporates some of the areas once owned by the Acclimatisation Society and so it is home to exotic species of trees and plants as well as eucalyptus trees, ferns, koalas and wombats.
+The park is only 350 meters (0.2 miles) from the Puffing Billy railway station.
 The walking trail through the two sections of the park will take you approximately one hour and is 2.7 km (1.7 miles) in length.

 Gembrook station has been styled to evoke the glamorous early days of steam train travel.
-On weekends several props including vintage suitcases, crates and sacks of produce and freight loading and haulage equipment is arranged along the platform of the station fronting the J.A.C.
+On weekends several props including vintage suitcases, crates, and sacks of produce and freight loading and haulage equipment are arranged on the platform of the station fronting the J.A.C.
 Russell Park.

-The interior of the station is similarly styled to evoke an old-fashioned sense of rail travel and includes a gift ship and cafe.
+The interior of the station is similarly styled to evoke an old-fashioned sense of rail travel and includes a gift shop and cafe.

 If you came to Gembrook by steam train in the 1920s you could visit the Gembrook “coffee palace.”
 These days you can visit a number of cafes!

 Cafes with outdoor seating line the main street through the village.
-Classic cars, cyclists and motor bikes can be seen along the strip.
-Families with children and dogs run around the outdoor gardens of the cafes during breakfast, brunch and lunch times.
-Local honey, jams, cakes and crafts can be purchased at the cafes.
+Classic cars, cyclists and motorbikes can be seen along the strip.
+Families with children and dogs run around the outdoor gardens of the cafes during breakfast, brunch, and lunchtime.
+Local honey, jams, cakes, and crafts can be purchased at the cafes.

 The local markets are open one Sunday each month and fruit, vegetables, plants and local produce such as jams can be found there.

-The main street also includes several small and picturesque churches which add to the charm of this small village.
+The main street also includes several small and picturesque churches that add to the charm of this small village.